Pluriharmonic maps into buildings and symmetric differentials: Existence of Harmonic maps to Bruhat-Tits buildings

-To prove uniqueness, we use the minimality of $\mathcal{C}$ and a slight variation of the argument in \cite[Section 3]{DMunique} where the target space is a building.
-We shall assume on the contrary that $\tilde u_0, \tilde u_1:\tilde Y \rightarrow \mathcal{C}$ are distinct $\rho_Y$-invariant harmonic maps.
-The following three steps lead to a contradiction to the assumption that $\rho_Y$ does not fix a point at infinity.
+To prove the uniqueness, we use the minimality of $\mathcal{C}$ and a slight variation of the proof of \cite[Theorem 1]{DMrs} where the target space is a building.
+We shall assume on the contrary that $\tilde{u}_0, \tilde{u}_1:\widetilde Y \rightarrow \mathcal{C}$ are distinct $\varrho_Y$-equivariant harmonic maps with logarithmic energy growth.
+The following three steps lead to a contradiction to the assumption that $\varrho_Y$ does not fix a point at infinity.